 A critcal step to preparing for an emergency is to make sure your family has an emergency plan.
-The importance lies in the fact that your family may not be located together when a disaster strikes.
-So, you must have a plan in advance to determine how your family will get to a safe place, whom each family member will contact, how your family will get back together, and what each person will do in different situations.
+The importance lies in the fact that your family may not be together when a disaster strikes; therefore, you must have a plan in advance to determine how your family will get to a safe place, whom each family member will contact, how your family will get back together, and what each person will do in different situations.

 EASY 5-STEP GUIDE TO CREATING YOUR FAMILY EMERGENCY PLAN: